Consensys/quorum-kubernetes/helm/private-network-ibft-and-orion/besu/README.md

   - Spins up the validators up with the private keys specified & associated services for each
   - Spins up the nodes (rpc + ws) and a single service to communicate with the nodes
 - Monitoring via prometheus & grafana is also setup up in a separate *monitoring* namespace and exposed via NodePort services (ports 30090, 30030 respectively)
-- Credentials for grafana are admin:admin.
+- Credentials for grafana are admin:password.
 When grafana loads up select the "Besu Dashboard"

 ## Overview of Setup